-If provider chooses to submit a letter, the letter should contain a complete description of the circumstances surrounding the disclosure including:
+If the provider chooses to submit a letter, the letter should contain a complete description of the circumstances surrounding the disclosure including:

-Provider's name, address and type of health care provided.
-Provider's Medicaid TPI, tax ID number and/or NPI number.
-If provider is an entity that is owned or controlled by or is otherwise part of a system or network, an organizational chart, a description of diagram describing the pertinent relationships; the names and addresses of any related entities and any affected corporate divisions, departments or branches.
-The name, street address, phone number, and email address of provider's designated representative for purposes of voluntary disclosure.
-Description of the error(s) that occurred.
-How the error was (or errors were) found.
-Amount of Medicaid overpayment.
-Dates of service (DOS) encompassed by the error(s).
-The names of persons believed to be implicated, including an explanation of their roles in the matter.
-Actions taken to stop the error(s) and prevent recurrence.
-(Corrective action should be complete and effective at the time of disclosure).
-Names of personnel involved in the error(s), those who discovered the problem(s), and those involved in rectifying the problem(s).
-Provider's contact person's name, phone number, and both mailing and e-mail addresses.
-If the claims at issue have been voided, or if provider has notified either TMHP or an MCO about the error(s), please note this in the self-disclosure letter.
-A written certification by provider that the submission contains true, accurate, and complete information, and that there are no material misstatements or omissions of fact or law.
-(If provider is a business entity, an authorized representative of the entity may execute the certification).
-A statement of the specific federal and criminal, civil, or administrative laws that were potentially violated.
-The health and human services programs affected by the disclosed conduct.
-A statement of whether provider has knowledge that the matter is under current inquiry by a government agency or contractor.
-(If provider has knowledge of a pending inquiry, it must identify any involved government entity and its individual representatives.
-Provider must also disclose whether it is under investigation or other inquiry for any other matters related to a federal health care program and provide similar information relating to those other matters).
+Provider's name Provider's Medicaid TPI, tax ID number and/or NPI number Description of the error that occurred How the error was found Amount of Medicaid overpayment Dates of service (DOS) the error encompasses Actions taken to stop the error and prevent recurrence Names of personnel involved in the error, those who discovered the problem, and those involved in rectifying the problem Provider's contact person's name, phone number, and both mailing and e-mail addresses If the claims at issue have been voided, or if the provider has notified either TMHP or an MCO about the error, please note this in the self-disclosure letter A certification by the health care provider stating that the submission contains true, accurate, and complete information, and that there are no material misstatements or omissions of fact or law.
+If the provider is a business entity, an authorized representative of the entity may execute the certification.

-With respect to the employment of any excluded employees, in addition to the general information required above, please provide: A. The identity of the excluded individual and any provider identification number.
-B. The job duties performed by that individual.
-C. The dates of the individual's employment or contractual relationship.
-D. A description of any background checks that the disclosing party completed before and/or during the individual's employment or contract.
 Anything else the provider deems relevant.

-Clair ns Data File (if provider can identify specific claims that have been affected by the error) Claims should be submitted in an Excel format (properly encrypted) and should include the following: Complete claim number (ICN).
-Provider's Medicaid TPI, tax ID number and/or NPI number.
-Medicaid recipient's first name.
-Medicaid recipient's last name.
-Medicaid recipient's identification number (PCN).
-Date of service (not the date billed).
-Incorrect rate or procedure codes, if applicable.
-Correct rate or procedure codes.
-Amount paid.
-Amount that should have been paid, if applicable.
-Amount paid by Medicare or any other third party, if applicable.
+Claims Data File (if the provider can identify specific claims that have been affected by the error)

+Claims should be submitted in an Excel format (properly encrypted) and should include the following:

+Complete claim number (ICN)

+Provider's Medicaid TPI, tax ID number and/or NPI number

+Medicaid recipient's first name

+Medicaid recipient's last name

+Medicaid recipient's identification number (PCN)

+Date of service (not the date billed)

+Incorrect rate or procedure codes, if applicable

+Correct rate or procedure codes

+Amount paid

+Amount that should have been paid, if applicable

+Amount paid by Medicare or any other third party, if applicable

-The submission also should include a brief narrative explaining how the overpayment came about, how it was discovered, and what provider feels would be the fairest resolution of the overpayment claim.
+The submission also should include a brief narrative explaining how the overpayment came about, how it was discovered, and what the provider feels would be the fairest resolution of the overpayment claim.